 No matter how perfectly you execute your business idea, if the idea is fundamentally flawed your business will eventually fail.
 As someone who has had personal experience of both small business success and failure, I strongly recommend that you work out as many of the kinks in your business concept as possible before launch.
 It may well be that on closer inspection, there are some weaknesses in your bulletproof business idea.
 If the opportunity does not stack up, either work on it on paper until it does or discard it and find a new one.

-In my experience there are no shortge of business idea.
+In my experience, there is no shortage of business ideas.
 There is, however, an acute shortage of prospective entrepreneurs that think their ideas through and challenge it enough to see if it's robust before launch.
 Believe me, no idea is perfect initially.
 However, a good idea that has been thoroughly and carefully thought through can become the perfect opportunity for you and may even eventually become the license to print money that the fag packet foretold.
 The more mistakes you make on paper, the fewer you'll make after launch when they really matter, so please be rigorous in your initial evaluation.

 Here's a list of ten ways to measure the potential of your business idea.
 That way, you'll know before betting the farm whether or not there really is any likelihood of success.

 PEST analysis encompasses all those political. environmental, social and technological factors in the wider world that might influence the medium to long term potential of your idea.
 Government legislation can destroy a market overnight, as it recently did with the cigarette vending market.
-It's best to just take a peek at relevant future trends before ploughing your life savings into you business idea.
+It's best to just take a peek at relevant future trends before plowing your life savings into your business idea.

 If selling your business is on the agenda at any point for that business, you need to run it differently from day one to how you might run a business that exists simply to provide an income for you each month.
 Steven R Covey in his classic book The 7 Habits of Highly Successful People said one of the habits we ought to develop is the habit of beginning with the end in mind.
 If an IPO or more likely a trade sale is part of the plan, however distant it might seem right now, that will make a huge difference to everything to do with your business.

-Your motivation for starting your business will definitely affect its potential. many people for example start a business to prove something to a former employer.
-This might help you saty motivated but it also might cloud your judgement.
+Your motivation for starting your business will definitely affect its potential. many people, for example, start a business to prove something to a former employer.
+This might help you stay motivated but it also might cloud your judgment.
 Just be sure to assess the business on its merits.

 If after evaluating the potential of your business you are still excited about the business and the scale of the opportunity, then its time to plan the business launch.
 Please understand, we do not need to know everything before we do anything, but often a pause for thought at this stage helps avoid wrong turns and cul-de-sacs further down the road.
 If you want to help to stay on track, please contact us here at Continuous Business Planning today and discuss how our business and project support services can help you develop that winning idea into a profitable business.